ewired/gjs-guide/docs/guides/gio/dbus.md

 The session bus is far more common to use and many user applications and desktop services are exported here.
-Some examples include notification servers, search providers for GNOME Shell, or or even regular applications such as the file browser that want to expose actions like `EmptyTrash()`.
+Some examples include notification servers, search providers for GNOME Shell, or even regular applications such as the file browser that wants to expose actions like `EmptyTrash()`.

 You can get a bus connection using the convenience properties in GJS: